-Only limited analytical review procedures could be performed since the Association did not maintain a general ledger to record, classify and report its revenue transactions for the fiscal year ending June 30, 2017 and 2018.
+Only limited analytical review procedures could be performed since the Association did not maintain a general ledger to record, classify and report its revenue transactions for the fiscal year ending June 30, 2018 and 2019.
 See Finding 2014-003 on p.
-9. Actual water sales revenues in FY18 were \$18,929 more than budgeted revenues.
+9. Actual water sales revenues (cash receipts) for FY19 were \$7,175 more than budgeted revenues.
 The current President of the Association stated that water sales revenue is projected based on a flat rate of \$36 per month on metered accounts; when members use more water, actual revenues go up.
+Actual miscellaneous revenues (cash receipts) for FY19 were \$8,924 less than budgeted miscellaneous revenues.
+The current President explained that the Cabezon Cattle Association did not pay their \$7,500 access fee in FY19 or reimburse the Association for their portion of the electric bill which is being litigated in court.